 With her continued success and desire to give back to her community, Ms. Pitsley became Co-founder and Vice-President of Shari’s Promise, a non-profit dedicated to protecting children from childhood sexual abuse.
 Always striving to make a positive impact in her community, Ms. Pitsley works to promote and support professional women achieve their career goals through her 2010 -2011 Presidency of the Business Women’s Network of Howard County.
 Because of her tireless efforts to give back, she was named one of Maryland’s Top 100 Women of 2011.

-Karen Pitsley lives in Highland, MD with her husband and two boys.
+Karen Pitsley lives in Highland, MD with her two sons.

 Jeanne Green is the office manager of Transforming Architecture of Howard County.
 She earned her Bachelor of Arts in English and Education from the State University College at Oneonta, NY and a Masters in Education from The Johns Hopkins University in Baltimore, Maryland.
 Mrs. Green has provided administrative and marketing services in architectural offices for over 25 years.

 Mrs. Green and her husband live in Columbia, Maryland.
 They are the parents of two grown boys and a daughter who is attending Salisbury University.